Understanding Tax & Property

 Welsh Land Transaction Tax (WLTT)

 The WLTT was launched on 1 April 2018.
-In general, a transaction will be subject to WLTT if the land is situated in Wales.
+Generally, a transaction will be subject to WLTT if the land is in Wales.
 There are two sets of rates for residential and non-residential properties.

 WLTT on residential properties